-It's been almost 50 years since I sat in missions classes under Paul Orjala.
-Notwithstanding all the time that has gone by, one Orjala phrase -- "infinitely reproducible" --still rings in my ears.
+It's been 50 years since I sat in missions classes under Paul Orjala.
+Notwithstanding all the time that has passed, one Orjala phrase -- "infinitely reproducible" --still rings in my ears.

-Orjala, pioneer Nazarene missionary to Haiti, urged future missionaries to use infinitely reproducible as one criterion for assessing patterns of evangelism, discipleship and church planting.
-Orjala was not promoting a specific method or plan or program.
-Rather, he was promoting the use of church-planting models and ministry structures which could be easily duplicated or repeated over and over again.
-He wanted missionaries to think in terms of repeatable patterns of ministry so they were not always having to "re-invent the wheel."
+Orjala, pioneer Nazarene missionary to Haiti, urged future missionaries to use infinitely reproducible as one criterion for assessing patterns of evangelism, discipleship, and church planting.
+Orjala was not promoting a specific method, plan. or program.
+Rather, he was promoting the use of church-planting models and ministry structures that could be easily duplicated over and over.
+He wanted missionaries to think in terms of repeatable patterns of ministry so they were not always having to "reinvent the wheel."

 Paul Orjala was passionate about fulfilling the Great Commission.
 He believed that infinitely reproducible patterns were vital to reaching that goal. [ more on Paul Orjala ]

-What would infinitely reproducible evangelism and church-planting look like?
-First of all, something infinitely reproducible would have to be built on local resources and local leadership.
-It would not be complex, and its features would be flexible.
-Flexibility would include the ability to vary in size and scale.
+What would infinitely reproducible evangelism and church planting look like?
+First of all, something infinitely reproducible would have to be built on local resources and leadership.
+It would not be complex, and its features would be flexible and scalable.
+It would thus be able to vary in size and scale.

-In terms of global missionary strategy, infinitely reproducible meshes well with the "three selfs" -- self-supporting, self-governing and self-propagating -- promulgated by 19th Century missionary Henry Venn.
+Regarding global missionary strategy, infinitely reproducible meshes well with the "three selfs" -- self-supporting, self-governing, and self-propagating -- promulgated by 19th-century missionary Henry Venn.
 The infinitely reproducible stamp of approval could be given to the "each one win one / each one disciple one / each pastor train a pastor / each church plant a church" strategies popularized across Latin America (and elsewhere).

-Someone has even stated the infinitely reproducible concept as though it were a mathematical equation, i.e., "A reproducible process = An infinite number of disciples."
-Orjala might have frowned at that implied guarantee of results.
+Some have mistakenly stated the infinitely reproducible concept as though it were a mathematical equation, i.e., "A reproducible process = An infinite number of disciples."
+Orjala would have frowned at that implied guarantee of results.
 He had been in ministry long enough to know that even when we do "x" in church planting, "y" will not always result.
-He was not advocating a one-size-fits-all approach What Orjala longed for was the emergence of sustainable Christward movements in every culture of the world.
+He was not advocating a one-size-fits-all approach.
+What Orjala longed for was the emergence of sustainable Christward movements in every culture of the world.